How China saved Europe's jobless architects

 "I've heard that in Ireland, for example, once the market started to boom again, firms found their hands full at home," Pritchard said.
 "People have looked overseas to cope with the peaks and troughs of the (domestic) markets ... but not everyone sees themselves as a permanent émigré."

 Thirty-year-old Architect Anna Pipilis has recently returned to her native Greece after more than three years in China.
-Although yet to explore the European job market, Pipilis believes that her experience -- which includes working on a large residential project in Anhui province with, the world-renowned Chinese architecture firm, MAD -- puts her in a stronger position than her contemporaries.
+Although yet to explore the European job market, Pipilis believes that her experience -- which includes working on a large residential project in Anhui province with the world-renowned Chinese architecture firm, MAD -- puts her in a stronger position than her contemporaries.

 "The pace in China is crazily fast, so, in terms of putting a portfolio together, I've done a lot," she said on the phone from Athens.
-"What's most important is that I've been through the different phases of a project -- from concept design to construction -- and that's what makes you more experienced."
+"What's most important is that I've been through the different phases of a project -- from concept design to construction -- and that's what makes you more experienced.

 "If I stayed in Europe, perhaps I'd have more experience in one (area of architecture), but not all of them," she said.